gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 head -20 SRR1984309_1.fastq SRR1984309_2.fastq
 ```

+It will be helpful to expand the size of your terminal window so you can better see the contents of the files.

 ---
 :question: **Questions:**
 - What is on each of the 4-lines that make up each sequence?
 (See: [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format))